gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ## SimObjects and Object Oriented Design

 A SimObject is an object in gem5 that represents a component of the simulated system.
-They are instiated from classes which inherit from the `SimObject` abstract class and encapsulate parameters for the simulated component (e.g, memory size), and the methods it uses to interact with other components in a standard way.
+They are instantiated from classes which inherit from the `SimObject` abstract class and encapsulate parameters for the simulated component (e.g, memory size), and the methods it uses to interact with other components in a standard way.

 As each of these shares a common base class, gem5 can handle them in consistent manner, despite simulating a wide variety of components.
-If a new component is neeeded then we simply create a child from an the most logical, existing component and extend it with the new functionality.
+If a new component is needed then we simply create a child from an the most logical, existing component and extend it with the new functionality.

 **Worth noting:** gem5 also has special parameters called "Ports" which are used to define communication channels between SimObjects.